avanwouwe/wazuh-gworkspace/doc/install-step-2.md

 chmod o-r token.json
 ```

-If the refresh token is ever compromised, you can invalidate the session in the Google "manage my account" screen, and recreate a new session with a new refresh token, using the same procedure.
-For further security, you can clear the list of allowed return URLs in the configuration of the list of authorized redirect URIs in the OAuth client ID.
+If the refresh token is ever compromised, you can login as the service account, invalidate the session in the Google "manage my account" screen, and recreate a new session with a new refresh token using the above procedure.
+For further security, you can clear the list of allowed return URIs in the configuration of the list of authorized redirect URIs in the OAuth client ID.

 You can test that the wodle works by running it and checking that it outputs log events in JSON format.
 The --unread parameter ensures that the historical messages will be left unread for the next run.
 ```